acgoglio/harm_analysis/README.md

 # harm_analysis
-# repository
+# repository:
 #
 # by AC Goglio (CMCC)
 # annachiara.goglio@cmcc.it
 #
 # The aim of this code is to perform a validation of EAS system outputs in terms of tidal harmonic analysis.
 #
-# The harmonic analysis implemented in this package is based on the Foreman fit method [Foreman,] and employs the ttide package [].
+# The harmonic analysis implemented in this package is based on the Foreman fit method [Foreman et al.; 1991]
+# and employs the ttide package [Pawlowicz et al; 2002].
 #
-# The validation is composed by several analysis and comparisons including comparisons with respect to TPXO model []
+# The validation is composed by several analysis and comparisons including comparisons with respect to TPXO model [Egbert et al; 2002]
-# and with respect to results from the following papers [Palma et al. 2020], [Tsimplis et al;] and [Arabelos et al,]
+# and with respect to results from the following papers [Palma et al. 2020], [Tsimplis et al; 1995], [Agresti; 2018] and [Arabelos et al,2011]
 #
 # The validation procedure, along with the code structure, is diveded in two sections:
 # 1) The PUNCTUAL harmonic analysis, concerning tide-gauge mod/obs/literature comparisons in tide-gauge locations